pquinones/CDE_121_HOL/step_by_step_guides/english/part_02_deployment.md

 * Three instances of the CDEJobRunOperator obect are declared.
 These reflect the three CDE Spark Jobs you created above.
 * Finally, at the bottom of the DAG, Task Dependencies are declared.
 With this statement you can specify the execution sequence of DAG tasks.

-Edit the username variable at line 49.
+***Download the file to your local machine.
+Edit the username variable at line 49***.

 Then navigate to the CDE Jobs UI and create a new CDE Job.

-Select Airflow as the Job Type; assign a unique CDE Job name based on your user; select the "airflow_dag.py" script from your Files Resource, and then add the Files Resource dependency where you loaded "my_file.txt".
+Select Airflow as the Job Type; assign a unique CDE Job name based on your user; select the "airflow_dag.py" script and elect to create a new Files Resource named after yourself in the process.

+Finally, add the Files Resource dependency where you loaded "my_file.txt".

 ![alt text](../../img/part3-cdeairflowjob-1.png)